 Having made quick pickled jalapeños before, I thought I'd be clever and use loads of them that way.

 But it took just one batch for me to learn my lesson.
-Way too hot!
+The jalapenos were much too spicy to pickle on their own.

 I realized that most, if not all, of the seeds in the jalapeños would have to be removed and that combining the peppers with other veggies was the way to go.